EFTEC/BladeOne/README.md

 - 2016-06-09 1.0 Version.
 Most works.
 Added extensions and error control with a tag is not defined.
 - 2016-06-09 1.1 Some fine tune.
 - 2016-06-10 1.2 New changes.
 Added namespaces (for autocomplete and compatibility with composer)
-- 2016-06-12 1.3 Some clean up.
+- 2016-06-12 1.3 Lots of clean up.
 I removed some unused parameters.
+I fixed a problem with forced in BladeOne.
+I separates the doc per extension.

 =======